Azure/kubeflow-aks/docs/README.md

 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
 - [just](https://just.systems/man/en/packages.html), which runs every deployment step in this repository
-- [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install). `versions.env` records `0.46.1` as the version this deployment is built against, though nothing checks it at runtime
+- [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) `0.46.1` exactly, the version `versions.env` records and `just validate-static` checks
-- [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) `v5.8.1` exactly, because later versions can remove Kustomize APIs used by the pinned Kubeflow release.
-This is the one version the deployment checks
+- [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) `v5.8.1` exactly, because later versions can remove Kustomize APIs used by the pinned Kubeflow release
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/) `v1.35`, `v1.36` or `v1.37`, within one minor version of the `1.36` API server this deployment creates
 - [Kubelogin](https://github.com/Azure/kubelogin), the exec plugin that signs you in to the cluster
 - [Go](https://go.dev/doc/install) 1.26.0 or greater. `tools/password/go.mod` requests the `go1.26.6` toolchain, which Go downloads on demand; install 1.26.6 itself if `GOTOOLCHAIN` is set to `local`
 - [git](https://git-scm.com/downloads)
+- [Python](https://www.python.org/downloads/) 3.11 or later, with `venv` and `pip`. `just e2e` builds a virtual environment under `.cache/` and runs the release gate in it.
+On Debian and Ubuntu `venv` is a separate `python3-venv` package
+- [jq](https://jqlang.github.io/jq/download/), used to find pods that started before Istio could give them a sidecar
+- [OpenSSL](https://openssl-library.org/source/), used to read the serving certificate's serial number
 - [sed](https://gnuwin32.sourceforge.net/packages/sed.htm), used to render the Dex configuration
 - `curl`, `tar`, `sha256sum`, `base64`, `tr`, `grep` and `awk`, used to fetch and verify the Kubeflow release and to render its secrets
-- Network access to `codeload.github.com` and the Go module proxy
+- Network access to `codeload.github.com`, the Go module proxy, and PyPI

 The deployment checks the Kustomize version and refuses to run on a mismatch, so install it with Go rather than a package manager: